Updated: Jul 19

 Through the For My Life Retreat with the Be in Health Ministry in Thomston, GA, I learned some key truths that filled in some gaps in my understanding.
 And in the process, the Truth of God set me free!

 My heart's desire is to see others living in freedom, peace, and joy—no matter what their circumstances may be.
-The key to that freedom is right believing.
-We ca't control which thoughts the enemy whispers to our hearts, but we can control which thoughts we believe.
+The key to that freedom is RIGHT BELIEVING.
+We can't control which thoughts the enemy whispers to our hearts, but we can control which thoughts we believe.
 "You shall know the truth, and the truth shall set you free."
 John 8:32

 I've learned to question my thoughts.